To,

 14. SECRETARIAL STANDARDS

-The Directors state that applicable Secretanal Standards i.e. SS-1 and
+The Directors state that applicable Secretarial Standards i.e. SS-1 and

 SS-2, relating to Meetings of the Board of Directors and General Meetings, respectively,